GStreamer/gstreamer/markdown/tools/gst-launch.md

 ### Automatic linking

-You can use the decodebin element to automatically select the right elements to get a working pipeline.
+You can use the "decodebin" element to automatically select the right elements to get a working pipeline.

 Play any supported audio format: